benjreinhart/xport/README.md

 # xport

-Export your templates (or any files) to the client.
+Export files to the client as JavaScript strings.
+Great for bundling templates/views and making them easily accessible to client side JavaScript.

 ## Install